TheZeroHz/DiptiBraille/README.md

 | ⚡ 5V Constant Step Down BUCK Converter | x2    | 🔌 12v Laptop Charger               | x1       |
 | ⚡ Capacitor                        | x2       | ⚡ Diode                            | x20      |
 | 🔘 Push Button                      | x10      |                                     |          |
-# Acknowledgements
-- [Rakib Hasan](https://github.com/TheZeroHz): The initiator DiptiBraille,expertise in hardware design, development of crucial libraries, handling multicore aspects, and algorithm design has laid the foundation for the project's success.

-- [Sudipa Saha](https://github.com/Sudipa45): Sudipa's significant contributions in designing crucial algorithms, along with her unwavering support and proficiency in merging code, have played a pivotal role in shaping the project's development and direction.

-- [BUBT](https://www.bubt.edu.bd/): The Bangladesh University of Business and Technology (BUBT) has provided essential financial support through its Student Fund, enabling the realization of Dipti Braille.
-This support underscores BUBT's commitment to fostering innovation and accessibility in education and technology.We extend our sincere gratitude to BUBT

 # External Libraries We have Used
 - [gpio_viewer](https://github.com/thelastoutpostworkshop/gpio_viewer) by [charlesgiguere](https://github.com/charlesgiguere)